jgndev/posts/five-core-tech-skills-2025.md

 ## 5. Web Servers: The Heart of the Internet

-Web servers like Nginx or Apache deliver websites and APIs to the world.
-Understanding them unlocks web development, DevOps, and even cybersecurity skills.
+Web servers are everywhere, and not just obvious things like websites.
+Many services including major cloud providers are essentially Linux, Networking, Containers and Web Servers that expose functionality to users.

+Understanding Web Servers unlocks several key roles in tech like Developer, Cloud, DevOps, Cybersecurity, and more.

-- **Why It Matters**: Web servers are critical for hosting apps, and knowing how to configure them is a key skill for full-stack or DevOps roles.
+- **Why It Matters**: Web servers are critical for network connected apps and services, and knowing how they work is a key skill.
-- **Get Started**: Install Nginx on your homelab and host a simple “Hello, World!” webpage in 1 hour.
-Experiment with reverse proxies or SSL certificates to secure your site.
+- **Get Started**: Install Nginx on your homelab and start learning the different things that web servers are used for including hosting websites.

 ## How to Learn These Skills in Your Homelab on a Budget